camilormv/camilormv/README.md

 ### English:

-Data Analyst with a Mechanical Engineering background, proficient in SQL, Python, and Business Intelligence.
+Data Analyst with a Mechanical Engineering background, certified in Data Analysis, and extensive experience in SQL, Python, and Business Intelligence tools.
+Passionate about machine learning and predictive analytics, I am actively transitioning into Data Science roles, focused on delivering data-driven solutions in remote environments.
+My analytical skills and continuous learning drive me to extract valuable insights and foster innovation.
-Experienced in mining, industrial projects, and technical sales.
-Passionate about sustainability challenges, innovation, and emerging technologies.
-Highly collaborative, solution- and goal-oriented, with a commitment to continuous learning.
-Ready to contribute to impactful data-driven projects.
+─────────────────────

 </h3>